JoshuaManuel/biblio/README.md

-# Biblio

-A desktop app to create bibliography citations.
+## How it works:

-Just fill in the fields and then click on the completed citations!
+Just fill in the fields and then click on the completed citations to copy them to your clipboard!

 ![](readme/Biblio-Feb-03-2019.gif)